Playing Go Online

 For those interested in more technical Go matters, KGS supports multiple rulesets and overtime systems.

-Pandanet (or "IGS") is probably the oldest Go server, and one of the most popular.
+Pandanet (originally and sometimes called IGS) is probably the oldest Go server, and one of the most popular.
 It has a global membership and players of all strengths and abilities.
 Many professional players are members, so you may get to see professionals at play.
 Pandanet often transmits live the moves from professional title matches and interesting amateur events such as games from Pandanet Go European Cup tournaments, the European Pair Go Championship and all the matches, except the finals, from the Pandanet European Go Team Championship.

-Pandanet offers a subscription magazine whereby subscribers receive emails of 6 amateur game records per month, commented by professionals.
-(See the original announcement, and also this more recent description.)
+In addition to playing Pandanet offers a paid-for subscription service whereby subscribers receive emails of a number of amateur game records per month, commented by professionals.
+(See the this recent description.)

-From an iPhone, iPod and iPad or Android device see Pandanet Tetsuki and download the app.
+From an iPhone, iPod and iPad or Android device download the Panda Tetsuki app.
 The remainder of this section is not relevant if you do this.

 To use Pandanet on other computers, you will need a client program running on your computer to display the board and send and receive moves between your computer and the server.
-Download one such as their recommended GoPanda which uses Java Webstart.
-Alternatively Jan van der Steen's gobase.org web site has a comprehensive listing of Pandanet clients with links for downloading.
-Jan is Pandanet's dedicated European administrator.
+Download one such as their recommended GoPanda2 which uses Java Webstart.

-Pandabridge offers an alternative to the IGS client program download.
-With Pandabridge you can observe Pandanet-IGS games being played directly in your browser window.
-All up-to-date browser types are supported, even the "Internet Channel" browser for the Wii, allowing you to view games of Go on your television.
-A Pandanet-IGS login account is required for access to Pandabridge.
+Pandabridge offers an alternative to the Pandanet client program download.
+With Pandabridge you can observe and play Pandanet games directly in your browser window.
+All up-to-date browser types are supported.
+Even the "Internet Channel" browser for the Wii is supported, allowing you to view games of Go on your television.
+A Pandanet login account is required for access to Pandabridge.